Skip to content

 Five questions to ask before choosing a real-world data provider

-When you’re working with real-world data in a clinical trial setting, you must work with what you’ve got.
+When you’re working with real-world data (RWD) in a clinical trial setting, you must work with what you’ve got.
 Sometimes, that means settling for data that’s close to, but not exactly, what you want.
 Other times, the data you really want may be missing from the databases you have.
-The key to leveraging real-world data effectively is to align your data sources with your trial design.
+The key to leveraging real-world data effectively is to align your data sources with your trial design and research questions.
 Finding the right data begins with finding the right data partner.

 There are several important considerations that come into play when selecting a data partner.
 The breadth and quality of data is obviously one of those considerations.
-Understanding and adhering to appropriate data governance and being able to convert data into evidence with research and analytics services are other factors that warrant attention.
+Understanding and adhering to appropriate data governance and being able to convert data into real-world evidence (RWE) are other factors that warrant attention.
 When working with trial sponsors and contract research organizations (CROs), I find that making the right decision about data sources is the result of asking the right questions.

 Where does the data come from?

 To say the US healthcare system is complex would be an understatement.
 There are multiple touchpoints in the life of a patient: physicians, hospitals, specialized treatment centers, insurance companies, pharmacies, self-insured employers and the list goes on.
-Each touchpoint generates its own unique data, which can range from data that is highly detailed but narrow in scope (e.g., clinical centers) to data that is exceptionally broad but with some limitations (e.g., insurers, self-insured employers).
-In addition, new technologies such as wearable devices represent an expanding source of real-world data in the future.
+Each touchpoint generates its own unique data, which can range from data that is highly detailed but narrow in scope (e.g., clinical centers) to data that is exceptionally broad, but with some limitations (e.g., insurers, self-insured employers).
+In addition, new technologies such as wearable devices represent an expanding source of RWD.

 Who does the data represent?

 Increasingly, CROs are being tasked with ensuring that their trials fairly represent a broad socio-economic and ethnic population.
-Just this year, the FDA issued draft guidance calling for “meaningful representation of racial and ethnic minorities in clinical trials,”1 which can be a challenge depending on the data source.
+The FDA has issued regulatory guidance calling for “meaningful representation of racial and ethnic minorities in clinical trials,”1 which can be a challenge depending on the data source.
 For example, if relying exclusively on data from a regional health plan, the data may be insufficient if attempting to reflect the race/ethnicity of those with a disease nationally.
+Therefore, data aiming to be representative of the U.S. must also capture data across a variety of health plans, policies, and insurance firms.

 How are we going to use this data?